Pumice: Cleaning

-Pumice stone, sometimes attached to a handle, is an effective scrubbing tool for removal of limescale, rust, hard water rings, and other stains on porcelain fixtures in households (e.g., bathrooms).
+Artificially shaped pumice, sometimes attached to a handle, is an effective scrubbing tool for removal of limescale, rust, hard water rings, and other stains on porcelain fixtures in households (e.g., bathrooms).
 It is a quick method compared to alternatives like chemicals or vinegar and baking soda or borax.

 Horticulture

 Good soil requires sufficient water and nutrient loading as well as little compaction to allow easy exchange of gases.
 The roots of plants require continuous transportation of carbon dioxide and oxygen to and from the surface.
 Pumice improves the quality of soil because of its porous properties; water and gases can be transported easily through the pores and nutrients can be stored in the microscopic holes.
 Pumice rock fragments are inorganic therefore no decomposition and little compaction occur.

 Another benefit of this inorganic rock is that it does not attract or host fungi or insects.
 As drainage is very important in horticulture, with the presence of pumice tillage is much easier.
 Pumice usage also creates ideal conditions for growing plants like cacti and succulents as it increases the water retention in sandy soils and reduces the density of clayey soils to allow more transportation of gases and water.
 The addition of pumice to soil improves and increases vegetative cover as the roots of plants make slopes more stable therefore it helps reduce erosion.
 It is often used on roadsides and ditches and commonly used in turf and golf courses to maintain grass cover and flatness that can degrade due to large amounts of traffic and compaction.
 Chemically pumice is pH neutral, neither acidic nor alkaline.
 In 2011, 16% of pumice mined in the United States was used for horticultural purposes.

 Pumice contributes to soil fertility in areas where it is naturally present in the soil due to volcanic activity.
 For example, in the Jemez Mountains of New Mexico, the Ancestral Puebloans settled on "pumice patches" of the El Cajete Pumice which likely retained a greater amount of moisture and was ideal for farming.